 - Ireland: Banks & Money: http://www.tripadvisor.co.uk/Travel-g186591-s601/Ireland:Banks.And.Money.html

 General travelling costs in Ireland are on the high side compared to other European countries.
-However, this will depend on the time of year and other factors, so it is always best to use the internet to research the available deals.
+In this sector, Ireland is one of the most expensive european countries.
+However, this will depend on the time of year and other factors.
+Therefore, it is always best to use the internet to research the available deals.

-As with other capital cities, Dublin is the most expensive for travelers.
-However, outside of the capital cheaper alternatives are available.
-Given the higher concentration of companies in and around Dublin it is a good place to start looking for placements and to ask companies you are talking to about travelling costs.
+As with other capital cities, Dublin is the most expensive for travelers, however, cheaper alternatives are available outside of the capital.
+There are also higher concentration of companies in and around Dublin.
+Thus, it is a good place to start looking for placements, and to ask companies about travelling costs.

-There are 20 airports in Ireland and the 4 biggest are: Dublin; Cork Airport; Shannon Airport and Kerry County Airport.
+There are 20 airports in Ireland.
+The 4 biggest are: Dublin; Cork Airport; Shannon Airport and Kerry County Airport.

-Trains are operated by Irish Rail – Iarnród Éireann.
-Ireland is connected with train lines in most of the cities around the island.
-The train is perhaps more expensive than the bus and there are fewer train stations than bus stops.
+Irish Rail – Iarnród Éireann operates trains.
+Train lines connect Ireland with most of the cities around the island.
+They are perhaps more expensive than the bus, but there are fewer train stations than bus stops.

-There is a good provision of bus services owned by the State as well as private companies and they offer a comprehensive service across a range of routes.
+The State as well as private companies provide good bus services.
+They offer a comprehensive service across a range of routes.
 The main operator is Coras Iompair Éireann (CIE), a state owned company which operates the largest volume of services across Ireland.